-Stakeholders were asked for their view on the reasons behind particular skills gaps in Northamptonshire.
+Stakeholders were asked for their view on the reasons behind particular skills gaps in the South East Midlands.
 The following stakeholder perceptions were identified in responses:

-- A reluctance of employers to pay for training. - A lack of engagement between employers and schools, meaning young people do not leave school with the core competencies, attitudes and behaviours that employers want. - Training providers teaching out of date systems/ approaches to apprentices, which means that when an apprentice tries to apply their learning in the workplace, they find it is no longer relevant.
-Stakeholders commented that this is particularly true for engineering and manufacturing sectors. - The area's proximity to London, which means that large numbers of individuals choose to either move to or commute to London for higher pay and / or for roles in firms with a higher profile (although this was felt to be an issue affecting more employers in the wider South East Midlands area than in Northamptonshire specifically). - In some cases, regulations do not encourage individuals to upskill, for example in the construction sector regulations only require workers to gain a Level 2 qualification to get a CSCS card that enables them to work on-site.
+A reluctance of employers to pay for training.

+- A lack of engagement between employers and schools, meaning young people do not leave school with the core competencies, attitudes and behaviours that employers want. - Training providers teaching out of date systems/ approaches to apprentices, which means that when an apprentice tries to apply their learning in the workplace, they find it is no longer relevant.
+Stakeholders commented that this is particularly true for engineering and manufacturing sectors. - The area's proximity to London meaning large numbers of individuals choose to either move to or commute to London for higher pay and / or for roles in firms with a higher profile. - In some cases, regulations do not encourage individuals to upskill, for example in the construction sector regulations only require workers to gain a Level 2 qualification to get a CSCS card that enables them to work on-site.
 As a result, stakeholders felt there was limited interest in individuals upskilling beyond Level 2.